JaZo/vue-cli-plugin-gh-pages/README.md

 All options can also be set using the Vue CLI UI.
 In addition, most options can also be defined on the command line.
 Please run `npm run gh-pages -- --help` to see a list of supported CLI options.

+#### Functions

+The `message` and `tag` options can be a function and their return value will be used.
+This allows you to create, for example, time based commit messages or create a tag based on certain information.

+N.B.
+When these options are defined as a function, they can not be edited using the Vue CLI UI!

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.